-March 14, 2013, Determination Against Dimitri Cambis and Impire Shipping and that U.S. purchases of Venezuelan oil would not be affected.
+March 14, 2013, Determination Against Dimitris Cambis and Impire Shipping

 • Acting under Section 5(a)(8) of ISA, a provision added by the Iran Threat Reduction Act (P.L.
-112-158), which sanctions owners of a vessels that conceal the Iranian origin of crude oil or petroleum productions, ISA sanctions (and Treasury Dept. sanctions under Executive Order 13599, which blocks property of the government of Iran) were imposed on Dr. Dimitri Cambis and his firm Impire Shipping.
+112-158), which sanctions owners of a vessels that conceal the Iranian origin of crude oil or petroleum productions, ISA sanctions (and Treasury Dept. sanctions under Executive Order 13599, which blocks property of the government of Iran) were imposed on Dr. Dimitris Cambis and his firm Impire Shipping.
 Also sanctioned were Kish Protection and Indemnity and Bimeh Markazi-Central Insurance of Iran (CII), and senior officials of these companies, for providing insurance to NITC.
-The Treasury sanctions were imposed on Cambis, Impire, and eight UAE-based front companies used to conceal the Iranian oil transactions, as well as eight named oil tankers these companies.
+The Treasury sanctions were imposed on Cambis, Impire, and eight UAE-based front companies used to conceal the oil transactions, as well as eight named oil tankers these companies.